-A scholar of the Rāmāyaṇa and of Hindi Lexicography, interested in the use of Hindi in teaching, translator of the Bible, etc.
+Bulcke was a scholar of the Rāmāyaṇa and of Hindi Lexicography, interested in the use of Hindi in teaching, translator of the Bible, etc.

 Publications: Ph.D. diss.
 Rāmkathā kā vikās.
 Publ. as Rām-kathā.
-Utpatti aus vikās.
+Utpatti aur vikās.
 Allahabad 1950, 2nd ed.
 20+820 p.
 Prayāg 1962; M.A. in Theology diss.
 The Theism of Nyāya-Vaiśeṣika, its origin and early development.
 58 p.
 Calc.
 1947.

 – Technical English-Hindi Glossary of general Culture.
-1955; Angrejī-Hindī Koś.
+6+51 p.
+Ranchi 1955; Angrejī-Hindī Koś.
 English-Hindi Dictionary.
-1968, 4th ed.
+Ranchi 1968, 4th ed.
 904 p.
 1984.

 – Nīl Pañchī.
 Patna 1958 (Hindi transl. of Materlinck’s L’oiseau bleu); all articles dealing with Christianity in the Hindī Encyclopaedia; Nyū Ṭesṭameṇṭ.
 Nayā-vidhāna.
 Ranchi 1977 (O.T., unfinished); religious books in Hindi.